 How do you maintain that passion for work?
 Do you have any tips?

 The key is to do something fulfilling, for which you get respect.
 If you don’t find that in your day job, you need to look for another outlet.
 That could be theater, dance, sport, some nerdy hobby, whatever.
 Do what’s fun, and enjoy life—that’s all I’m doing.
 I play music with my friends and that gives me the energy to drive the kids to school, go grocery shopping and pick up the dog crap in my garden.

 Your 8-year-old daughter, Harper, went on stage with you recently as your drummer.
 Would you say she’s following in your footsteps?

 Harper did great, didn’t she?
 Especially as she’d only been playing for two weeks by that point.
 She said to me, “Dad, can you give me drumming lessons?”
 I put on an AC/DC record and showed her a simple rock rhythm.
 She had to struggle through that before I taught her “We Will Rock You” by Queen, and she got that.
 When she came to see me at the Foo Fighters concert in Iceland, I asked her if we should do it on stage and she said yes straight away.
 It was magnificent!

 Can we expect to see a family band soon—The Grohls?

 I hope my three daughters will play together someday.
 But for now they’re more into arguing with each other—and it’s constant.

 Would you like a son?

 I’m not sure about that.
 The thing is, would he be like me?
 That could be quite a nightmare—a rebellious, uncontrollable child?
 No thanks.

-Check out the full interview with Dave Grohl, The Show Must Go On, in The Red Bulletin’s Nov. issue, on newsstands on Oct.
+Published in partnership with The Red Bulletin’s Nov. issue, on newsstands on Oct.
 17.